Virginia school district to spend nearly $450G on building name changes amid coronavirus pandemic

 One board member says $443,000 would be better used on 'resources for students'

-A Virginia school district voted to change the names of a few schools at a cost nearing half a million dollars -- a sum that one board member believes would be better spent on resources for students during the coronavirus pandemic.
+A Virginia school district voted to change the names of schools named after Presidents Woodrow Wilson and John Tyler at a cost nearing half a million dollars -- a sum that one board member believes would be better spent on resources for students during the coronavirus pandemic.

-The Portsmouth School Board voted 8-1 Thursday night to change the names of Woodrow Wilson High School, John Tyler Elementary School and James Hurst Elementary School.
+The Portsmouth School Board voted 8-1 Thursday night to change the names of Woodrow Wilson High School, John Tyler Elementary School and James Hurst Elementary School at an estimated cost of nearly $443,000.

-The total cost to complete the changes is estimated at nearly $443,000.
+The changes followed nationwide protests against racism and police brutality, but one board member believed that the timing is off.

 UK DEFENDS PFIZER CORONAVIRUS VACCINE DECISION AMID CRITICISM IT MOVED TOO FAST

-The changes followed nationwide protests against racism and police brutality, but one board member believed that the timing is off.
 During a time when the coronavirus pandemic is seeing record numbers across the country, the district should be spending money on students, not name changes, the board member said.

 “We are in a COVID-19 pandemic.
 I just think $443,000 needs to be concentrated in the resources for students," board member Ted Lamb told WAVY-TV.